rtamalin/rmt-client-testing/README.md

 The first requirement is to ensure that an appropriate `.env` has been generated and is available in the top-level directory of the cloned repo.

+If using a local docker based RMT then you need to ensure that a valid REG_CODE value is specified in the `.env` file, either by specifying it to the helper script when generating the env file, or by manually adding it later.

+If targetting a PubCloud RMT then you need to ensure that a file that contains a valid instance data XML document exists, and it's path must be specified as the INST_DATA setting in the `.env` file.
+This can be achieved by specifying the path as the second argument when calling the helper script to generate the env file, or by manually adding it later.

 Next the RMT should be setup appropriately to mirror the appropriate product, defaulting to SLES/15.7/x86_64, which will be used by the simulated client registrations.